ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ## Custom Networking

-In this section we will go over how you could optimize the damageable object so that each damageable object will have a 0 network count.
+In this section, we will go over how you could optimize the damageable object so that each damageable object will have a 0 network count.
 This means that you will need to create your own networking solution to reduce the networking count.
 This section attempts to cover most edge cases, but for further improvement, this would be down to you and how your game objects should behave.

 ### Create Local context

 The **Local Context** will contain all the objects that would normally be networked.
 These objects (including scripts), will be spawned on the server and the client.
 The local context you will create will need to have networking enabled.
-The reason for this, is that the custom networking method you will be using in this case, is **Dynamic Properties**.
+The reason for this is that the custom networking method you will be using in this case is **Dynamic** Properties**.
 All health data for the damageable objects will be sent to the clients this way.

 1. Create a **Local Context** in the **Hierarchy**.
-2. Right click on the **Local Context** and select **Enable Networking**.
+2. Right-click on the **Local Context** and select **Enable Networking**.
 3. Add a **string** custom property called `HealthData`.
 4. Enable **Dynamic Property** for the **HealthData** property.